pritam20ps05/mcscraper/README.md

 ![token copy example](https://user-images.githubusercontent.com/49360491/131206823-d65cd317-a04b-4cd8-a364-e9f950e011d9.png)

 then for connecting to your aternos account you need the cookies of that page.
 For that goto the [aternos servers page](https://aternos.org/servers/) => click on any of your servers => right click and click on inspect => goto application section and click on cookies => select https://aternos.org/ => copy and paste the cookies according to the names of them mentioned in credentials.json bellow.
-Don't worry if some of them are not present just leave them blank the crucial ones are ATERNOS_SESSION and PHPSESSID.
+Only ATERNOS_SESSION is needed as rest are tracker cookies.

+**NOTE: You are seeing such kind of a format because of old code concept but currently this is the way to make the bot work.
+The following format might be updated later in future, till then use the given way only.**

 ![cookie copy example](https://user-images.githubusercontent.com/49360491/131207265-75a018e5-cf29-4e7c-a44f-08d39b1aa83a.png)